adebiyial/xdn-docs/guides/static_prerendering.md

 ##  Concurrency and Limits

-There can be a significant additional load on your APIs at when your site is been deployed as a result of how the XDN pre-renders URLs.
-By default it will pre-render a maximum of 200 URLs a concurrently with the following limits imposed based on your tier:
+There can be a significant additional load on your APIs when your site is been deployed as a result of how the XDN prerenders URLs.
+By default it will prerender a maximum of 200 URLs concurrently with the following limits imposed based on your tier:

-## Concurrency and Limits

-By default, the XDN prerenders a maximum of 200 URLs at a time.
-This can create significant additional load on your APIs at the time of deployment.
-You can lower this limit by setting the [prerenderConcurrency](/guides/xdn_config#section_prerenderconcurrency) property in `xdn.config.js`.
-The XDN imposes the following limits on prerendering:

 | Tier       | Concurrency | Total number of requests |
 | ---------- | ----------- | ------------------------ |